 Note: The high levels of pungent turmerics in ginger can upset some people’s stomachs and cause heartburn and nausea.
 If you suffer from acidity or ulcers, it may be best to avoid ginger tea even though the health benefits of ginger mint tea far outweigh any negative effects.

-How to make ginger tea
+How to make ginger tea with dried mint leaves

 -1/4 cup of dried mint leaves